Style is independent of the size tag

 My late mom and Granny Hannah wore a US size 16 and 22, respectively, when they entered menopause.
-The family album witnesses that women over 40 wearing size 14 and up can look chic, not frumpy.
+The family album witnesses that women over 40 wearing size 14 and up can look chic in midlife.
+Entering midlife does not mean turning frumpy.
 Tweet Size is just a number, chic is independent of size.

 In this post, I share tips and some outfit suggestion for women size 14 and up as well as my outfit from last weekend.